 If you choose to hire a business lawyer, all of the tax and registration processes will be completed by the business law firm.

-Lets not forget about taxes.
 Business start ups require a reliable bookkeeping software system such as Quickbooks, Sage or Business Vision in order to easily maintain the books of your new business.
-These systems will track accounts receivable, payable, and track your expenses and deductions as well as your HST paid and your Input Tax Credit (ITC’s) your business will be entitled to.
-You may also want to hire a physical bookkeeping in order to conduct all of the data entry.
+These systems will track your accounts receivable and payable, expenses and deductions, HST paid, and the Input Tax Credit (ITCs) your business is entitled to.
+You may also want to hire a bookkeeper in order to conduct all of the data entry.

-If your business is run through a corporation, you will have to hire an accountant to file the corporation’s year end T2 Income Tax Returns.
-If your operating as a sole proprietorship, you will file the business’s taxes together with your own personal T1 Income Tax Return, by completing a schedule form T2125
+If your business is run through a corporation, it is advisable to hire an accountant to file the corporation’s year-end T2 Income Tax Returns.
+If you’re operating as a sole proprietorship, you will need to file the business’s taxes together with your own personal T1 Income Tax Return, by completing a schedule form T2125.

 Starting a business requires understanding what special software you will need to assist in its operation.
 If you run a retail business or restaurant, you will require a POS (Point of Sale) system.
-If you are a service provider, such as say a plumber, you will still require a method in which to accept payment.
-You will require a payment processor provider.
+If you are a service provider, such as a plumber, you will need a payment processor provider to accept payments.
 There are many on the market today such as Elavon, Moneris, or Square.

-If you are a more advanced provider, you may require industry specific software in which to manage the supply or control of your business.
-If you are in the business of selling goods and retaining inventory, you will want an advanced software that keeps track of your purchases, sales and inventory levels.
-If you are a professional practice, you will require industry specific professional/medical software systems that keep track of your clients/patients and their records.
+If you’re business is more complex, you may require industry-specific software to help you manage your business.
+If you are in the business of selling goods and retaining inventory, it is advisable to have advanced software that keeps track of your purchases, sales and inventory levels.
+If you are a professional practice, you will require industry-specific professional/medical software systems that keep track of your clients/patients and their records.

 Lastly, certain industries require additional licensing in order to operate within the specific practice.
 You must inquire whether your business requires such additional licenses.
-For example, if you wish to open a restaurant business, you must register with your local health unit as well as obtain a valid business licence in addition to an alcohol permit from the AGCO if you wish to serve alcoholic beverages.
+For example, if you wish to open a restaurant business, you must register with your local health unit as well as obtain a valid business licence and alcohol permit from the AGCO if you will be serving alcoholic beverages.
 Contact your local municipality for more information on the municipal, provincial or federal licenses you may require.

-If you are in a regulated practice such as a chiropractor, accountant, real estate agent etc. you will likely require licenses from your own professional regulatory body which will allow you to operate your own business.
+If you are in a regulated practice, such as a chiropractor, accountant, or real estate agent, etc., you will likely require licenses from your own professional regulatory body, which will allow you to operate your own business.